-for a Fusion Analyst position with the Homeland Security and Emergency Management Agency and was not selected for an interview.37 He noted that Agency has not provided any justification as to why he was not placed in this position.
+background, she was not placed in any open positions at DFS.
+Employee cited that Agency has not provided any justification as to why Employee was not placed in any of these positions.37

 Complaints of this nature are grievances, and do not fall within the purview of OEA's scope of review.
 In addition, this Office has previously held that it lacks jurisdiction to entertain any post-RIF activity which may have occurred at an agency.38 Further, it is an established matter of public law that as of October 21, 1998, pursuant to the Omnibus Personnel Reform Amendment Act of 1998 (OPRAA), D.C.
 Law 12-124, OEA no longer has jurisdiction over grievance-based appeals.
 As such, I find that Employee's other ancillary arguments are best characterized as grievances and outside of OEA's jurisdiction to adjudicate.
 That is not to say that Employee may not press his claims elsewhere, but rather that OEA currently lacks the jurisdiction to hear Employee's other claims.